Monday, March 31, 2025

 Wednesday, January 8, 2025

-The Virtual Hike - Somewhere in Greece
+January's Virtual Hike - Greece

-The Virtual Hike
+January's Virtual Hike - Greece

-Somewhere in Greece, 8x10, oil on canvas panel.
+8x10, oil on canvas panel SOLD

 How the group works - Every month Marla will choose a new destination and post it on her blog.
 Using Google Street Views we explore the area looking for a scene to paint - without leaving home - a virtual paint-out.